TeMeta/Dataset-JSON_hackathon/documents/instructions.md

 Even with helper functions added, the Define-JSON file [`907KB`] is a that smaller than the original `.xml` file [`1,267KB`] that it was converted from.
 The content is preserved while tweaking the structure slightly to reflect the graph objects identified.

-The expanded form of is a primitive Define-LD and can be further contextualized by inclusion of a `@graph` JSON-LD object.
+The expanded form is a primitive Define-LD and can be further contextualized by inclusion of a `@graph` JSON-LD object.
 These can then be framed and combined with other sources such as Dataset-JSON.

 # Recommend also taking a look at ...